Acute Viral Hepatitis Panel

 An acute viral hepatitis panel typically consists of the following tests:

-- Hepatitis A antibody, IgM—these antibodies typically develop 2 to 3 weeks after first being infected and persist for about 2 to 6 months.
-Hepatitis A IgM antibodies develop early in the course of infection, so a positive hepatitis A IgM test is usually considered diagnostic for acute hepatitis A in a person with signs and symptoms.
+- Hepatitis A antibody, IgM—these antibodies typically develop early in a hepatitis A infection, about 2 to 3 weeks after a person is first infected and persist for about 2 to 6 months.
+A positive hepatitis A IgM test is usually considered diagnostic for acute hepatitis A in a person with signs and symptoms.

-- Hepatitis B core antibody, IgM—this is an antibody produced against the hepatitis B core antigen.
-It is the first antibody produced in response to a hepatitis B infection and, when detected, may indicate an acute infection.
+- Hepatitis B core antibody, IgM—this is the first antibody produced in response to a hepatitis B infection and, when detected, may indicate an acute infection.
 It may also be present in people with chronic hepatitis B when flares of disease activity occur.

-- Hepatitis C antibody—this test detects antibodies produced in response to an HCV infection.
+- Hepatitis C antibody—this test detects antibodies produced in response to a hepatitis C infection.
 It cannot distinguish between an active or previous infection.
 If positive, it is typically followed up with other tests to determine if the infection is a current one.
-(See the article on Hepatitis C for more on this.)
+(See the article on Hepatitis C Testing for more on this.)

 There are some other tests that may be offered as part of a hepatitis panel, depending on the laboratory performing the tests.
 These may include:

-- HAV antibody, total and HBV core antibody, total—these tests detect both IgM and IgG antibodies and may be used as part of the panel to determine if someone has had a previous infection.
+- Hepatitis A antibody, total and Hepatitis B core antibody, total—these tests detect both IgM and IgG antibodies and may be used as part of the panel to determine if someone has had a previous infection.

-- HBV surface antibody—the test for this antibody may sometimes be included in a panel to help determine if an infection has resolved or if a person has developed the antibody after receiving the hepatitis B vaccine and achieved immunity for protection against HBV.
+- Hepatitis B surface antibody—the test for this antibody may sometimes be included in a panel to help determine if an infection has resolved or if a person has developed the antibody after receiving the hepatitis B vaccine and achieved immunity for protection against HBV.

 When is it ordered?